Implementing Eventual Consistency in Partitioned PostgreSQL

 Mapping partition keys to replication groups dictates both network overhead and convergence speed.
 Group partitions by tenant, region, or time-range to minimize cross-node replication traffic and isolate blast radii during network partitions.
 Evaluate whether declarative partitioning or external sharding aligns with your consistency model before committing to a topology.

-Analyze scaling limits and replication slot overhead against acceptable lag thresholds.
-Each active subscription consumes WAL retention resources; unbounded slot growth will trigger disk exhaustion and halt writes.
-Define explicit staleness windows per partition group (e.g., <500ms for hot transactional partitions, <5s for analytical rollups) and document them as operational SLAs.
+Each active logical replication slot consumes WAL retention on the publisher; unbounded slot growth will trigger disk exhaustion and halt writes.
+Define explicit staleness windows per partition group — for example, <500ms for hot transactional partitions and <5s for analytical rollups — and document them as operational SLAs.
 These boundaries dictate when automated reconciliation triggers and how aggressively the system prioritizes catch-up over fresh writes.

 Deploy publisher/subscriber infrastructure to propagate partition writes asynchronously without blocking production workloads.
 Zero-downtime initialization requires careful WAL tuning and targeted publication scoping.